 ACE1 When the Auxiliary Clock Enable bit is set and a stable Main Clock is provided, the Auxiliary Clock 1 prescaler is enabled and generates the first Auxiliary Clock.
 When the ACE1 bit is clear or the Main Clock is not stable, Auxiliary Clock 1 is stopped.
+Auxiliary Clock 1 is used as the clock input for the Bluetooth LLC and the audio interface.
 After reset this bit is clear.
 0 - Auxiliary Clock 1 is stopped.